MSeanG/wdi11-project-vagabond/README.md

 * Once logged in, you will be redirected to the cities page where you can add a new city of your choosing; or view, edit, & post to any city that already exists.

-* Each of the you create post will also show up in your own personal profile page for the application.
+* Each of the posts you add to a city will also show up in your own personal profile page for the application.

 * Users can ***not*** delete other users posts on city.